distanceworkshops/online-course/pages/alt-prep.md

         <figure>
             <img src="{{site.baseurl}}/images/polar-bear-unsplash.jpg" alt="polar bear" />
         </figure>
-		At the bottom of each of the *chapter* pages, we have a facility for you to provide questions or comments using **Disqus**.
+		At the bottom of each of the <i>chapter</i> pages, we have a facility for you to provide questions or comments using <b>Disqus</b>.
 You can provide feedback to us using this system.
 You will need to register to use this service (to reduce chances of spam on the site).
 However, registration is simple, and can be accomplished with your Google/Facebook/Twitter accounts.
-You can also make comments as a *guest*, but we prefer that you register.
-Give *Disqus* a try.
+You can also make comments as a <i>guest</i>, but we prefer that you register.
+Give <i>Disqus</i> a try.
     </div>
     <div class="small-6 columns">
       <h3>Welcome video</h3>